Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 Firstly, it can be observed that evaluating our model using the train set (*Self*) results in the highest obtained accuracies for both train sets.
 This is not surprising as the model has already seen the train data during the training process, thus it is easier for the model to correctly classify seen data.
-As a result, using the train set for evaluation leads to overly optimistic results and is considered bad-practice.
+As a result, using the train set for evaluation leads to overly optimistic results and is considered bad practice.

 Secondly, the accuracies provided by 1x20 CV and leave-one-out-CV (*LOOCV*) are quite similar especially for train set 2.
 As the train datasets are fairly small (at most 2300 samples), a split into 20 folds should already be a good (enough) approximation to leave-one-out-CV.

-The 5 fold cross validation is more distinct from the other methods especially when looking at the german credit dataset (see below), which can be explained by the relatively low amount of folds.
+The 5 fold cross-validation is more distinct from the other methods especially when looking at the german credit dataset (see below), which can be explained by the relatively low amount of folds.
-Thus, the results are more dependent on the random splits (=*bias*), as there is also more *unseen* data present on each cross validation iteration.
+Thus, the results are more dependent on the random splits (=*bias*), as there is also more *unseen* data present on each cross-validation iteration.

-Interestingly, the accuracies obtained using the *unbalanced* dataset are fairly the same, which can explained by the overall class distribution, which contains exactly 98.598% of negatives and only 1,4% positive examples.
-Also the obtained accuracies are fairly equal when comparing fold 1 and 2.
+Interestingly, the accuracies obtained using the *unbalanced* dataset are fairly the same, which can be explained by the overall class distribution, which contains exactly 98.598% of negatives and only 1,4% positive examples.
+Also, the obtained accuracies are fairly equal when comparing folds 1 and 2.

 To sum up, we would either pick the 1x20 CV or the leave-one-out-CV if we have enough computing resources as our evaluation method of choice.